mammuth/ha-fritzbox-tools/README.md

 **Port forwardings**

-It's possible to enable/disable port forwardings for the device which is running HomeAssistant.
+It's possible to enable/disable port forwardings for the device which is running Home Assistant.

 Requirements:
 - Set the `homeassistant_ip` in the configuration of `fritzbox_tools`